Become a teacher trainer and pass on your expertise

 The course is offered intensively, over 5 or 6 days, or part-time, over 5 or more weeks.

-Tuition is 950 euros.
 Please read the application form for details.
-We accept payments via PayPal, Bank Transfer or WU.
+We accept payments via PayPal, Bank Transfer or Western Union.

 How to Apply

-You can download and return the attached application from the link below:
+You can download and return the attached application by clicking here

-Marisa Constantinides & George Vassilakis are both highly experienced and qualified tutors on all courses at CELT, working on CELTA and Delta programmes and with experience of having trained and helped in the development of many teacher trainers working as staff members at CELT Athens and supporting their approval to work as CELTA and Delta trainers.
+Marisa Constantinides is a highly experienced and qualified tutor on all courses at CELT, working on CELTA and Delta programmes and with experience of having trained and helped in the development of many teacher trainers working as staff members at CELT Athens and supporting their approval to work as CELTA and Delta trainers.
 You can find our much more about their formal qualifications, experience and publications here.

 - Is there an exam at the end?